ideos/gloe/docs/source/getting-started/transformers.md

     return [num for num in numbers if num % 2 == 0]
 ```

-Transformers works like functions, so you can create a function and then apply the `@transformer` decorator to it.
+Transformers work like functions, so you can create a function and then apply the `@transformer` decorator to it.
 That's it, transformer created!

 ```{admonition} Some important things to notice:
 :class: important